Calculating Variance In Excel

 For example, if a range of cells containing the logical value TRUE is supplied to the VAR function, this will return a different result to the same range of cells supplied to the VARA function.

-The treatment of text and logical values supplied to the variance functions is shown in the following table:
+The treatment of text and logical values supplied to the variance functions is summarised in the following table:

 VARA & VARPA |